 Bible curriculum at Immanuel is aimed at the heart of each child, introducing them to the stories, characters and truths of the Bible, encouraging them to grow in their Christian faith, and providing a deep pool of memorized scripture which will be a source of wisdom, strength and comfort throughout life.

 Bible instruction is an integral part of each day at ICS.
 The school day begins with a devotional time in which teachers and students read and discuss passages of scripture or biblically based stories, and pray for one another’s concerns.
 Bible classes are integrated with the curriculum and are designed to enhance the understanding of Bible characters, theological concepts, and the Christian life.
 Of greatest importance, children learn about the character of God and the person and work of Jesus Christ.
 Bible teachers emphasize a personal response to the teachings of scripture.

 Bible memorization is an important part of the Bible curriculum, and children at each grade level memorize individual verses and passages of scripture to recite on a weekly and quarterly basis.
 Based on the biblical admonition to “hide God’s word in your heart,” Bible memorization enriches the soul and has the added educational benefit of stimulating both short and long-term memory recall.
 Students can also memorize the annual Bonus Verse which is based on a theme of scripture.

-Elementary and Middle School Chapel meets every other week.
-In Elementary Chapel, students sing worship songs, read scripture, and listen to a speaker discuss the Character Trait of the Month.
-Middle School Chapel also includes corporate worship, scripture, and a featured speaker.
+Lower School chapel meets every other week where students sing worship songs, read scripture, and listen to a speaker discuss the Character Trait of the Month.
+Upper School Chapel meets weekly and also includes corporate worship, scripture, and a featured speaker.